7 Tips for Customizing Your Car Without Future Regrets

 Online forums are full of people who have regrets about certain car modifications for various reasons.
 Let’s look at the more common ones:

 Custom paint or high-end upholstery material is pricey, and not everyone will appreciate your choices.
-When it’s time to sell your car, you may be unable to recoup the cost.
+When it’s time to sell your car, you won’t be able to recoup the cost.

-As discussed in one of my Tesla articles, some mods will negatively impact what your vehicle is worth on the used car market.
+As discussed in one of my Tesla articles, many modifications will negatively impact what your vehicle is worth on the used car market.

 Voided Warranty